 Building on green belt land remains one of the most controversial issues in the planning system.

 With green belt land taking up approximately 13% of the available land in England, and housing under ever more pressure, what happens to that land is important.
+Find out how you can make the most of land surrounding your house, with backland developments.
 If you want to have your say in what happens to land in green belt areas, we can help.

 Acting For Objectors To Green Belt Development